linusschwalbe/poc-weather-app/README.md

 # :zap: poc-weather-app :zap: #
-A fast exercise to creating a weather forecast application in React.
+A fast exercise to create a weather forecast application in React.

 ## Usage ##
 To run the exercise use the following: